Cawthron Institute: 1960s

-To address long standing concerns about a lack of scientific expertise on the Cawthron Institute Trust Board, the Cawthron Institute Trust Act 1924 was amended to enable 3 additional trustees with scientific backgrounds to be added to the board by the Minister of Science.
-In 1967, Barnicoat retired as Director. and was replaced in 1968 by E. B. (Barrie) Cousins, Associate Professor of Biochemistry at the University of Otago.
+To address long-standing concerns about a lack of scientific expertise on the Cawthron Institute Trust Board, the Cawthron Institute Trust Act 1924 was amended to enable 3 additional trustees with scientific backgrounds to be added to the board by the Minister of Science.
+In 1967, Barnicoat retired as Director and was replaced in 1968 by E. B. (Barrie) Cousins, Associate Professor of Biochemistry at the University of Otago.

 The Chemical Services Group was established under the leadership of Alan Cooke, for the first time offering commercial chemical and microbiological analyses.
 This provided an important source of revenue over the next decade.

 1970s

 The decade began with the opening of new laboratories and offices (now named the Rigg building) by Governor-General Sir Arthur Porritt.
 Celebrations were marred by the sudden death of Director Barrie Cousins a few days before.
 Royd Thornton, manager of the DSIR's Agriculture and Biology Group, was appointed Director in 1971.
 In 1972, the national accreditation body TELARC was created, enabling other laboratories to gain accreditation and compete with Cawthron's highly regarded analytical laboratories.
 The Cawthron Museum was closed in 1976 and its contents redistributed to the Nelson Provincial Museum, other organisations, and the general public.

-An Environmental and Feasibility Services group was established in 1976, offering commercial consultant services.
-The move from Fellworth House was completed in 1977 and the property sold.
+An Environmental and Feasibility Services group was established in 1976, offering commercial consulting services.
+The move from Fellworth House was completed in 1977, and the property was sold.